 Though it is expensive, if you wish to use it continuously you can constantly renew your trial with lovely fake emails.
-Learning this can benefit your career into games or film.
+Learning this can benefit your career in games or film.

 Great at handling large texture sets

-Though Substance Painter is catching up to Mari in terms of texturing wiht higher res textures, this program is what is used in tandem with Zbrush most commonly in Film.
-For the Game industry it is Substance Painter and Zbrush.
+Though Substance Painter is catching up to Mari in terms of texturing with higher res textures, this program is what is used in tandem with Zbrush most commonly in Film.
+For the Game industry, it is Substance Painter and Zbrush.

 Expensive and impossible to run without an expensive graphics card